sudomesh/monitor/README.md

 # Peoples Open Network Monitor Page

+[![Build Status](https://travis-ci.org/sudomesh/monitor.svg?branch=master)](https://travis-ci.org/sudomesh/monitor)

 To help monitor network health.

-[![Build Status](https://travis-ci.org/sudomesh/monitor.svg?branch=master)](https://travis-ci.org/sudomesh/monitor)

-Currently, exit node hits a url at https://peoplesopen.herokuapp.com using [monitor.sh](./monitor.sh) script.
-This relays information about the number of active routes and number of active gateways.
-If the exit node doesn't check-in for longer than 2 minutes, it is assumed to be down.
+Exit nodes periodically execute [monitor.sh](./monitor.sh) and [post-routing-table.sh](./post-routing-table.sh), hitting two API endpoints at https://peoplesopen.herokuapp.com/api/v0/.
+This relays information about the number of active routes, active gateways, and the full contents of the exit node's routing table.
+If an exit node hasn't checked in in more than 2 minutes, it is assumed to be down.

-Uses memcache/memjs and is supposed to run on heroku.
+Uses memcache/memjs, and mongo db.
+Deployed to heroku.

 Leaves much room for improvement ;)

 ## Running locally